ERGO-Code/HiGHS/docs/src/solvers.md

 HiGHS includes the [
 cuPDLP-C](https://github.com/COPT-Public/cuPDLP-C) primal-dual hybrid
-gradient method for LP (PDLP).
-On Linux and Windows, this can be run on an NVIDIA [GPU](@ref gpu).
-On a CPU, it is unlikely to be competitive with the HiGHS interior point or simplex solvers.
+gradient method for LP (PDLP), and also has a native PDLP solver, HiPDLP.
+On Linux and Windows, these solvers can be run on an NVIDIA [GPU](@ref gpu).
+On a CPU, they are unlikely to be competitive with the HiGHS interior point or simplex solvers.

-Setting the option [__solver__](@ref option-solver) to "pdlp" forces the PDLP solver to be used
+  * Setting the option [__solver__](@ref option-solver) to "pdlp" forces the cuPDLP-C solver to be used

-HiGHS also has a native PDLP solver, HiPDLP.
-On Linux and Windows, this can be run on an NVIDIA [GPU](@ref gpu).
-On a CPU, it is unlikely to be competitive with the HiGHS interior point or simplex solvers.

-Setting the option [__solver__](@ref option-solver) to "hipdlp" forces the HiPDLP solver to be used
+  * Setting the option [__solver__](@ref option-solver) to "hipdlp" forces the HiPDLP solver to be used

 ### Basic solution